asaidimu/vite-autoload/README.md

 ### Configuration Options

-The `PluginOptions` object, which defines the comprehensive configuration for the plugin, is structured as follows:
+The `PluginOptions` object, which defines the comprehensive configuration for the plugin, is structured around `settings` (global options) and `components` (defining content categories and their transformation groups).

 ```typescript
 interface PluginOptions {